| | Term Dates 2022

 Payment Reference (eg): KSmithTerm

 All students must complete a Direct Debit form at time of Enrolment.
 The Direct Debit Form must be completed and returned immediately, to finalise the enrolment process.
-Term Payments may be made in person or via Direct Deposit and must be received by the first Friday of each Term.
+Term Payments may be made in person or via Direct Deposit and must be received by Friday before each Term.
 Term Payments not received by this time will be automatically Direct Debited from your account.
 For parents unable to pay Term Fees in a lump sum, Weekly, Fortnightly and Monthly Payments will be received by Direct Debit ONLY.
 Please note that Direct Debit payments incur an external fee per transaction plus a small one off "set up fee".

 Annual Enrolment fees are payable at the time of enrolment.